tytydraco/yessleep/out/The_man_from_my_dreams_is_standing_outside_my_window_And_I_know_Im_not_dreaming.md

 My legs walked without thought.
 Like they weren’t part of my body.
 Once I reached the trees, I was in another world.
 The forest was coated in rain and fireflies flew around me.
 The ground was uneven but I walked as if I’d done this in my sleep.
 My legs walked without my control, like I was a passenger in my own body.

 I walked for hours but the sun never rose.
 The fireflies followed me and led the way.
 I looked behind me and saw nothing but darkness.
 They were coming with me.
 They didn’t populate this forest, they came for the same reason I had.
-A deep seated need to know what's on the other side.
+A deep seeded need to know what's on the other side.

 Rain thundered around me and even flowed sideways as gusts of wind ripped through the forest.
 My skin hurt from the rain and felt drier than ever.
 It felt like my skin was being pulled taut from behind me.